vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

         ![The leading GO statement of the script is commented out.](images/2018-06-26-15-07-23.png)

-10. Run the script by clicking the **Execute** button.
+10. Change the database context from master to CohoDW, Run the script by clicking the **Execute** button.
 This will use the default options to create tables, Clustered Columnstore Indexing and ROUNDROBIN distribution.

     ![Screenshot of the Execute button.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image55.png)